Brains on Screen: Rethinking Learning in the Age of Digital Overload

 Are We Rewiring the Brain?

-Ultimately, technology isn’t the enemy.
+Ultimately technology isn’t the enemy.
 But nor is it just a tool.
-It shapes us; our attention, memory, and thinking; in invisible ways not immediately recognisable.
+It moulds us in invisible ways not immediately recognisable.
+Our attention, memory, and thinking included.

 Further Reading